D0men1c0/ISSR_Darkweb/README.md

 ## Summary of Work Done

-The objective of this project was to analyze the evolution of language among Dark Web users using a series of Natural Language Processing (NLP) models.
-Initially, each table in the dataset was examined, reducing the number of features and eliminating outliers and duplicates.
+The objective of this project was to analyze the evolution of language among Dark Web users using a series of Natural Language Processing (NLP) models. <br> Initially, each table in the dataset was examined, reducing the number of features and eliminating outliers and duplicates.
 The focus was specifically on two tables: threads and posts, analyzing the fields `thread` and `content` respectively.

 To gain an overview of the topics discussed, the `thread` field was analyzed first.
 Various approaches such as TF-IDF, LDA, and Zero-shot classification were used, and a class was developed that combined Sentence Transformer with t-SNE, PCA, and k-means.
 However, these methods did not yield optimal results.<br> Therefore, the BERTopic library was employed, which, thanks to its modularity, enabled the analysis of text by applying different strategies including Sentence BERT, c-TFIDF, KeyBERTInspired, introducing diversity with custom classes, and using UMAP for dimensionality reduction and HDBSCAN for clustering.
 Subsequently, Zero-shot classification was applied to the topic names.